Getting Started

 Using EMCO MSI Package Builder, you can benefit from the following features that are demonstrated in the course of this tutorial.

 • Best-in-class repackaging technology.
-The program allows you to repackage a non-silent installation of any complexity into a silent MSI package.
+The program allows you to repackage a non-silent installation of any complexity into a silent MSI or MSIX package.
 The program supports repackaging of installations that perform complex changes such as modifying file system and registry permissions, installing Windows services and drivers, changing Windows environment variables, etc.

 • Repackaging on virtual machines.
 You can repackage installations not only on a local machine but also on virtual machines by connecting to Hyper-V, VMware and VirtualBox servers.
 In this case, you can install a single copy of the program and repackage installations on different virtual machines.